The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 • If your skin is dry, go for a Vitamin C + E combo for extra soothing.

-• Apply a few drops and let it absorb before moving to the next step.
+• Apply a few drops and let them absorb before moving to the next step.

 • Choose one that has ceramides, glycerin, or hyaluronic acid.